vladimirtudor22/QA_Selenium/readme.md

 - Refrain from pressing the button to avoid creating an account on the platform.

 These functionalities were chosen to comprehensively cover various aspects of the Amazon.com platform while ensuring non-intrusive testing.

+> [!NOTE]
+>
+> # Comprehensive Test Scenario

+> To effectively test this functionality, we have devised the following comprehensive scenario:

+> 1.  **Product Selection and Initiation of Purchase**

+- Select a product and click on the "Buy Now" button.

+> 2.  **Login Screen Activation and Account Creation**

+- The login screen is triggered, click on "Create an Account".

+> 3.  **Form Completion and Registration**

+- Complete the required form and click on the register button.

+> 4.  **Account Creation and Provision of Details**

+- An account is successfully created, enabling the addition of shipping and billing information.

+> 5.  **Order Placement**

+- Proceed to place the order.

+> However, it's important to note that this scenario cannot be executed seamlessly.
+After clicking the create button, there is an additional step requiring the resolution of a captcha code.